department-for-transport/lab-PQNeuralNet/readme.md

 The training data is contained within the application folder, in a file named json2.text

-json2.txt is a dictionary of lists, with each Unit in DfT as a key, and each PQ they have answered in the last 2 years in the list contained withdrawing
+json2.txt is a dictionary of lists, with each Unit in DfT as a key, and each PQ they have answered in the last 2 years in the list contained within

 Lines 12-88 of neuralnet.py are getting the data into a format tensorflow can use, ie converting each question into a 1 dimensional matrix of 0s and 1s